+I hope you find my view useful in your way to better product backlogs.
 If you want to manage your Product Backlog with Jira, this is a good place to start learning what you need to make the most out of it.
-I will specifically go through the Product Backlog view, the list and detail view, Prioritization and Dependencies Mapping.
+I start with a definition of Product Backlog and some comments about the kinds of work we may expect to find there.
+Next, I will introduce the the list and detail views of your backlogs in Jira, for those who use this app.

 In the left half (1 & 2) of the Product Backlog view, you have the list of work items.
 It is ordered by priority and separated in one or more Sprints (1), and the remaining of the Backlog (2).